sujmurth/Junos_Service_Health_-Heuristic_Package/README.md

 ## Import Order

 Recommended import sequence:

-1. Stop monitoring for the target L3VPN service.
+1. Provision L3VPN Service with Cisco IOSXR and HPE ( formerly Juniper )
 2. Upload `junos-pcep-cli-aggregate-v8-no-xml-helper.tar.gz` as a Data Collector aggregate package.
 3. Import the custom HP content from `custom-hp-172.20.163.27-2026-06-24/custom/`.
 4. Confirm the Junos device in DLM uses the expected gNMI port and encoding.